 1953: John Moulton sells his expanded property to the National Park Service after the 1950 expansion of Grand Teton National Park.
 He and his son Reed continue to live on the property.
 John later retires with his wife Bartha and builds a house in Jackson.
 Reed and his son, Bob continue to run the ranch on Mormon Row.

-1973: Reed, his wife Shirley, their two daughters, Mary Ann and Deborah are in a fatal car accident in Driggs, Idaho.
+1973: Reed, his wife Shirley, their two daughters, Mary Ann and Debra are in a fatal car accident in Driggs, Idaho.
 Reed and Mary Ann, who was 13, do not survive the crash.

 1990: John Moulton dies at 103 years old in Jackson, and his property transfers to National Park Service management.